Paroca72/nester/README.md

 # nester

-Flutter library to automatically convert a list of widgets in a nested group of widget.
+Flutter library to convert a list of widgets in a nested group of widgets.
-This is just different way to view the code "in list" instead the default "nested" widgets pattern.
+A beautifier plugin to easing your code syntax.

 ## Features

-- Ease the code reading
+- Ease the code syntax
-- Can manage as generic list
+- Can manage like a generic list
-- Can manage as a queue
+- Can manage like a queue

 ## Installation